pramod225/SuperMarkertBillingSystem/README.md

 The system will ensure effective utilization and maximum development of product details and billing of the items and allow proper interaction and timely access to the items for the billing.
 The system manages the details of the employee and details of the items and it also ensure fast generation of the bill.
 This system is user friendly. there are three main role Admin, Employee and Customer.
 This project has been developed by using JavaSwing, java. for Database use MYSQL Workbench 8.0.
-You can see all images related to this projects. click on
+You can see all images related to this projects. click on SMBS image folder and all screenshot then upload.